 - Three-Week Training Workshop: Full-time classes and instruction.
 Some evenings and weekends may be required.

 - Pre-Production: Approximately five weeks from the end of the training workshop session until the first production begins shooting.

 - Production: AFI provides lighting, grip and camera equipment that can be used for a five-day shoot (permission to use a non-AFI digital camera is possible through a formal request).
-Equipment pick up and drop-off times are specified.
+Equipment pick-up and drop-off times are specified.
 Participants are responsible for damaged and missing equipment.
 AFI provides limited insurance and requires shooting/location permits, compliance with AFI's SAG Deferred Agreement and other production paperwork.

 - Post-Production: Participants are required to find editors for their projects.
 Projects must lock picture within the assigned 30 days, regardless of whether editing takes place on or off campus.
-On-campus editing facilities are available only during specified hours.
+On-campus editing facilities are available during specified hours.